 And how does it feel after two days of not smoking?
 Withdrawal symptoms are intense at this point.
 A person may feel strong cravings, irritability, anger, and frustration.
 Headaches are also common at this time.
 However, 48 hours of not smoking also increases the sense of smell and taste.
 While two days of not smoking can be intense, it’s useful to bear in mind it gets better after that.

 Tobacco addiction damages the human body due to nicotine and other chemicals found in tobacco products.
-For example, smoking can damage the airways and alveoli (small air sacs) thereby causing lung damage, according to the CDC.
+For example, smoking can damage the airways and alveoli (small air sacs) thereby causing lung damage, according to a fact sheet on the health effects of cigarette smoking from the CDC.

-Tobacco addiction affects a person’s life in financial aspects too.
+Yes, tobacco addiction affects a person’s life in financial aspects, too.
 The average cost of a pack of cigarettes is $6.28.
 That means a person who buys one pack of cigarettes a day spends $188 every month or $2,292 annually.
 Doing so for 10 years means a person with tobacco addiction spends around $22,920.

 The main difference between tobacco and nicotine is that the latter is the main chemical in tobacco plants.
 Tobacco products contain other ingredients too, besides nicotine.
-They include acetone, acetic acid, ammonia, arsenic, butane, benzene, cadmium, lead, formaldehyde, methanol, tar, toluene, and others, according to the American Lung Association.
+They include acetone, acetic acid, ammonia, arsenic, butane, benzene, cadmium, lead, formaldehyde, methanol, tar, and toluene, according to an article titled, “What’s In a Cigarette?” from the American Lung Association.

-Benefits of quitting tobacco addiction include a better relationship with friends and family and rich social life.
-A person’s finances may also improve.
+The benefits of quitting tobacco addiction include a better relationship with friends and family, a rich social life, and improved finances.

 Quitting tobacco also improves both physical and psychological health and wellbeing.
-As a person overcomes this addiction their risk of cardiovascular diseases drops.
-In addition to improved cardiovascular health, quitting tobacco addiction aids diabetes management strengthens the immune system, and reduces the risk of sexual dysfunctions and pregnancy complications.
+As a person overcomes this addiction, their risk of cardiovascular diseases drops.
+In addition to improved cardiovascular health, quitting tobacco addiction aids in diabetes management, strengthens the immune system, and reduces the risk of sexual dysfunctions and pregnancy complications.

 In cancer patients, quitting tobacco addiction may improve prognosis and overall outcomes.
 At the same time, quitting smoking reduces cancer risk in those who do not have it.